Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Results and Discussion

-To demonstrate the capability of the present implementation for treating large and non-linear systems, we consider the UF$_6$ complex as a representative example.
+To demonstrate the capability of the present implementation for treating large and non-linear systems, we consider the UF$_6$ complex as a representative example (see Fig.~\ref{fig:uf6}).
 The static polarizability of this system has been computed using a triple-$\zeta$ basis set, where the s-aug-dyall.v3z basis is employed for uranium, and an uncontracted aug-cc-pVTZ basis for fluorine.
 The calculation was carried out on a dedicated workstation equipped with dual Intel(R) Xeon(R) Gold 5315Y processors (3.20 GHz) and 2.0 TB of RAM.
 The system comprises 146 electrons and 1338 virtual spinors in the canonical space.
 Upon applying the frozen-core approximation along with an FNS++ truncation threshold of $10^{-5}$, the active space is reduced to 66 occupied and 388 virtual spinors.
 The total wall time for the calculation amounts to 6 days, 18 hours, and 48 minutes.
 Notably, the integral transformation step is highly efficient, requiring only 85 seconds.
-The coupled-cluster ground-state amplitude equations and response amplitude equations require 3 days, 10 hours, 55 minutes, and 1 day, 8 hours, 8 minutes, respectively.
-The computational cost of the ground-state step is largely dominated by the solution of the $\Lambda$-equations, which required a significantly larger number of iterations for convergence.
+The ground-state coupled-cluster and lambda amplitude equations require 3 days, 10 hours, and 55 minutes, whereas the response amplitude equations require 1 day, 8 hours, and 8 minutes.
 The computed static polarizability is 55.8 a.u., which is in excellent agreement with the experimental value of $54.4 \pm 7.0$ a.u.~\cite{hohm2013experimental} This clearly demonstrates that the present approach achieves high accuracy while remaining computationally feasible for large-scale relativistic systems.